fabianofranz/installer/docs/user/azure/install_upi.md

 ### Access the OpenShift API

-You can use the `oc` or `kubectl` commands to talk to the OpenShift API.
+You can now use the `oc` or `kubectl` commands to talk to the OpenShift API.
 The admin credentials are in `auth/kubeconfig`.
 For example:

 ```sh
 export KUBECONFIG="$PWD/auth/kubeconfig"